tylermenezes/TinyDb/README.markdown

 Properties
 ----------
-TinyOrm supports properties.
+TinyDb supports properties.
 To create one, define one or both of the magic methods (replacing propertyName with the name of the property):

  * `get_propertyName()`
  * `set_propertyName($val)`

 Foreign Keys

 ------------

 You can mark a key as foreign in a docblock immediately preceding it: